 EFL U11's Football Kids Cup

 A team of eight boys in Year 6 took part in the Kids' Cup football competition on Friday in Derby.
 They worked well as a team and came fifth overall at the end of the event.

 Well done to all children who participated in the cross country event.
 9 schools, with over 100 children took part at the event.
 The children put in amazing effort and determination.

 Congratulations to our mixed team of Year 5 girls and Year 6 boys, who have succeeded in going through to the finals of the indoor football competition against other South Derbyshire schools.

 Matches were played against Pennine Way Junior, Fairmeadows Primary and Hatton Heathfields Primary.

 Congratulations to the MJS Boccia team, who participated in an event at Greenbank Leisure Centre in Swadlincote.
-Playing against teams from Pennine Way and Fairmeadows schools, they faced some fierce competition.
+Playing against 6 teams, they faced some fierce competition.